Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-dds_mixer_intrinsic.rst

 Entry Point
 ============

-The graph entry point is the following:
+The graph entry point is as follows:

 .. code-block::